vmyronets/news_agency/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://www.google.com/search?q=LICENSE) file for details. *(Make sure you have a https://www.google.com/search?q=LICENSE file in your repository)*
+This project is licensed under the MIT License—see the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.
+*(Make sure you have a https://www.google.com/search?q=LICENSE file in your repository)*

 -----